hyphacoop/handbook/co-operative.md

 - 🔗 [hypha.coop](https://hypha.coop)
 - 📧 hello@hypha.coop

-## Member-owners and Employees
+## Members and Employees

-Every **member-owner** is both an employee and co-owner of Hypha.
-There are seven member-owners, all of which are founding members, with six directors.
+Every **member-worker**, or **member** in short, is both a member and an employee of Hypha.
+There are seven members, all of which are founding members, with six also serving as directors.

-A **member-owner**:
+A **member**:
   - Has completed a membership application (and/or been officially welcomed into the membership)
-  - Is a *permanent* or *founding* employee
+  - Is a *founding*, or *permanent*, member if they are one of the seven members who founded Hypha
   - Is considered:
     - *active* if they have not requested to change their status
     - *inactive* if they have requested to change their status